mcmasn-amzn/smithy/docs/source-2.0/spec/type-refinement-traits.rst

 Updating default values
 -----------------------

+The default value of a root-level shape MUST NOT be changed nor can the default trait be added or removed from an existing shape.
+Changing the default value of a root level shape would cause any member reference to the shape to break and could inadvertently impact code generated types for the shape.

 The default value of a member SHOULD NOT be changed.
 However, it MAY be necessary in extreme cases to change a default value if changing the default